-Margaret Blaine Walker Salisbury (c1865 -1921) was elected Utah’s first State Regent.
+Margaret Blaine Walker Salisbury (circa 1865-1921) was elected Utah’s first State Regent.
 She was the daughter of Robert C. Walker and Elizabeth Blaine.
 Margaret was the niece of James G. Blaine, Secretary of State under President Garfield in 1880, and President Harrison in 1888.
 In 1884, her Uncle James ran against Grover Cleveland for United States President, but was defeated.
 Margaret was married to Orange J. Salisbury.
-Today, nine DAR chapters serve throughout the state of Utah to promote education, historic preservation, and patriotism.
+Today, nine DAR chapters serve throughout the State of Utah to promote education, historic preservation, and patriotism.

-The 2016-2019 National Administration Theme – Move Forward in Service
+2016-2019 National Society DAR Theme—Moving Forward in Service to America